Lower costs through timely error detection

 Simple measures

-In the graph above, Boehm's theory is compared to the phasing of an IT project.
-This shows that the costs of making an error during use of the software are many times higher than correcting incorrect requirements.
+The graph above shows Boehm's theory contrasted with the phasing of an IT project.
+From this it can be seen that the cost of correcting an error during use of the software is many times higher than correcting incorrect requirements.

-In the example of the bathroom, the moment of "error detection" lies just before the actual use.
-Similarly, in an IT project, the focus is often on the user acceptance test.
+In the example of the bathroom, the moment of "error detection" is just before the actual commissioning.
+Similarly, in an IT project, the focus is often on user acceptance testing.
 A good measure to counter this is to shift the focus of testing to the system integration test.
-By using a risk based test approach in this test phase(see also a previous article on this subject), software faults with the greatest damage are made visible first and there is the most time left to solve them.
-These are usually also the errors with high repair costs if they are only discovered at a later stage.
+By adopting a "risk-based" testing approach in this testing phase(see also a previous article on this subject), software errors with the greatest damage are the first to be revealed and the most time is left to fix them.
+These are also usually the errors with high repair costs when only discovered at a later stage.

 Another measure lies in the early involvement of testers.
 If the testers are already involved in the project when the requirements are being drawn up, it is possible to have the first designs tested for testability.
 Think, for example, about unambiguity or preventing confusion.
 These 'errors' can then be corrected even before the supplier starts development.
 An additional advantage is that the testers can already extract many logical test cases from discussions about the design during the first phase.
 This saves time in drawing up the scenarios to be tested.